For more information contact Meg Kemper firstname.lastname@example.org or 815-280-2247.

 The Veterinary Medical Technology Program is designed for the student who wishes to become a certified veterinary technician.
 The program combines classroom experience with clinical experience in community veterinary hospital facilities.

 The Vet Tech program is designed for 48 full-time students, and is a two-year program, which is the equivalent of five semesters.
 A choice of day or evening classes is offered.
 At the time of acceptance, an offer for day or evening admissions will be made.
 This determination is made upon space availability in the program at the time of acceptance.

 A student who completes the program is awarded an Associate in Applied Science degree and is eligible to write the National Examination for Registered Veterinary Technicians for licensure in Illinois.
 The examination is administered by the Department of Professional Regulation.

 The Veterinary Medical Technology Program is accredited by the American Veterinary Medical Association (AVMA) and is approved by the state of Illinois.

-The 3 year VTNE pass rate is 93.45% The number of students eligible to take the VTNE in this 3 year period was 110 and the number of students who took the VTNE was 107.
+This covers the 2011-2013, the 3 year VTNE pass rate is 93.45% The number of students eligible to take the VTNE in this 3 year period was 110 and the number of students who took the VTNE was 107.